 - How can visitors compare loan rates?
 Visitors can select a loan purpose from the dropdown:

 Based on the option the visitor selects, they see a multi-step form that asks their loan purpose, how much they would like to borrow, how quickly they need the money, their zip code, etc. At the end, visitors get to see a comparison of rates based on the details they’ve submitted.

 In comparison to LendingTree’s homepage

-Compared to the unique, personalized post-click experiences above, the LendingTree homepage introduces the service as a platform that gives customers the best loan deals possible:
+Compared to the unique, personalized post-click landing page above, the LendingTree homepage introduces the service as a platform that gives customers the best loan deals possible: